CHEM-PHYS-X684/python-package-best-practices/_episodes/12-CI-legacy.md

 <br />

 You will then be redirected back to your Travis dashboard.
-You should now see the `molecool` repository in the 'Repositories' tab.
+You should now see the `my_repo` repository in the 'Repositories' tab.
 Click on the name of the repository to see its build history and note that it says `No builds for this repository`.
 Because we pushed _before_ setting up our Travis account, we have not triggered any CI runs yet.
 A simple way to trigger a CI run is just to push